ghacks Technology News

 Run Punkbuster Services Only When Needed

-If you have recently installed a game that uses the anti-cheating software Punkbuster to reduce online cheating in the game you may have noticed the two Punkbuster services PnkBstrA.exe and PnkBstrB.exe running in the Windows Task Manager even if the game has not been started in the session.
+If you have recently installed a game that uses the anti-cheating software Punkbuster to limit online cheating in the game, you may have noticed the two Punkbuster services PnkBstrA.exe and PnkBstrB.exe running in the Windows Task Manager even if a game supporting it has not been started in that session.

 The following guide explains how to set the Punkbuster services to manual so that they are not loaded during system startup.
 It will furthermore explain how to configure the games to automatically load the Punkbuster services before the games are started so that the services are running when the game is played.